giovanni-cutri/flashpoint-playlist-from-fpfss/README.md

 # Usage

 - Go to FPFSS, switch to advanced search and perform your search by filling the fields appropriately.
 Additionally, increase the number of results per page to a sufficient amount so that they all appear on a single page.
+Copy the resulting URL in a text file called *url.txt* in the same folder of the script.
-- Copy the HTML source code of the web page and save it in a text file called *source.txt* in the same folder of the script.
+- Copy the value of the login cookie that you can find in the *Application* tab of your browser's developer console and save it in a text file called *cookie.txt* in the same folder of the script.
 - Finally, run *playlist-creator.py* and it will automatically generate a *playlist.json* file containing your playlist.

 # Usage examples